orlandojmarin/HouseSalesInKingCounty/README.md

 - Seasonal trends in home sales
 - Folium maps of the most and least expensive homes
 - Scatter plots and bar charts for feature relationships
-- Residual plots for model evaluation
+- Residual plots and feature importance charts for model evaluation

 ## Conclusion
 This project highlights the role of machine learning in real estate analytics.
-By applying both linear and non-linear models, we gained valuable insights into the factors driving home prices and demonstrated how different modeling techniques capture complex patterns in the data.
+By applying linear, non-linear, and tree-based models (and validating them with cross-validation) we gained valuable insights into the drivers of housing prices and demonstrated the strengths of different modeling techniques.

 ## Contributor
 - Orlando Marin